apainintheneck/atlasq/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
-Use either `rake lint` to lint the code or `rake fix` to automatically fix simple linter errors.
+Use either `rake standard` to lint the code.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.